 The Resilience Paradox

-A 2025 Deloitte study uncovered a striking contradiction: while 58% of Gen Z professionals consider quitting after minor failures, they’re also 42% more likely than older colleagues to adopt mental fitness tools.
-This Gen Z resilience is evident as this generation—raised on instant feedback loops and perpetual visibility—faces unique psychological challenges that redefine what mental toughness requires today.
+A 2024 Deloitte study uncovered a striking contradiction: while Gen Z professionals consider quitting after minor failures, they’re also more likely than older colleagues to adopt mental fitness tools.

 Why Setbacks Hit Differently